 For the Japanese market, Twitter is a channel that should not be overlooked for market research and social listening due to its high user base.
-Additionally, its relatively equal distribution of usage among men and women in all age groups is a notable characteristic of the platform in Japan making it suitable for most demographics.
+Additionally, its relatively equal distribution of usage among men and women in a range of age groups is a notable characteristic of the platform in Japan making it a suitable channel for reaching or communicating with various demographics.

 In November 2017, Twitter increased its character limit from 140 characters to 280 characters.